 Pennsylvania High School Diploma Program Requirements

 In order to graduate from high school, students in Pennsylvania must accumulate a set number of credits in subjects like English, math, science and physical education.
-Additionally, they must complete a state-required project and take exit examinations.
+Additionally, they must complete a state-required project and take a series of keystone examinations.
+Read on for more information about Pennsylvania high school diploma requirements.

-Pennsylvania secondary students must complete a state-required culminating project by the end of their senior year.
+Pennsylvania secondary students must complete a state-required culminating or senior project by the end of their final year.
 Students can usually begin working on the project in their sophomore year and typically collaborate with a mentor from the project's initial development to its completion.

 Before work on the project can begin, students must submit a written proposal to their faculty mentor, who must approve the project before the student can move on.
 The project serves as an opportunity for students to showcase their talents and interests.
 It also tests their abilities to go beyond what is taught in a conventional high school curriculum.

-Starting in the 2010-11 school year, Pennsylvania high school students will be required to pass exit examinations.
+In addition to fulfilling proper coursework, Pennsylvania high school students are also required to pass a series of keystone examinations.
 These exams aim to ensure that students are prepared for life beyond high school, including entering the job market or pursuing postsecondary education.
+The initial tests cover literature, biology and Algebra I. Other subject areas that will be phased in for students starting school in 2016 and later are:

-Exit exams will count for 30% of a student's final course grade.
+Keystone exams may count for 33% of a student's final course grade, or they may be used as a stand-alone graduation option.
 Those who fail will have the opportunity to retake an exam twice.
 Those who fail the second retake will be able to seek alternative options, such as taking AP exams or completing a project that meets the approval of district officials.
-Some students with disabilities will be exempt from taking exit examinations.
+Some students with disabilities are exempt from taking keystone examinations.

 Related to Pennsylvania Become a High School Graduate